 The Lotmaxx CH-10 is a printer that clearly has a lot to offer and it is even more appealing when considering the rock-bottom price.
 Unfortunately, the CH-10 is currently unavailable on Amazon and I wasn’t able to find it for sale at any other retailer.
 For $99, the CH-10 is an absolute bargain and if you find one for sale I would recommend snapping it up before it disappears.

-LOTMAXX CH-10 3D Printer on Amazon (affiliate link)
+on Amazon (Affiliate link)

 We don’t know when or if this item will be back in stock.